 It is important to automatically prioritize only the most important job types.
 If you add too many job types, or if there are simply too many jobs of those types in your fort, the other tasks in your fort can get ignored.
-This causes the same problem the prioritize script is designed to solve.
-See the onMapLoad_dreamfort.init file in the hack/examples/init folder for a more complete, playtested set of job types to automatically prioritize.
+This causes the same problem that prioritize is designed to solve.
+The script provides a good default set of job types to prioritize that have been suggested and playtested by the DF community.